Security

 Protection.
 Even if a router contract is compromised, Permit2 keeps funds secure from unauthorized actions.

 Unique master password.
-Every user has their own master password, which isn’t stored in any database.
+Every user has their master password, which isn’t stored in any database.
 Instead, we use a separate, secure mechanism.

 Two-Factor Authentication (2FA).
 Adds an extra layer of protection, requiring a second method to access accounts.